MarketaInce/ApiWithFlask/README.md

-# api_with_flask
+# Stores REST Api

-Trying to work with flask and SQL Alchemy for building backend.
+This is built with Flask, Flask-RESTful, Flask-JWT and Flask-SQLAlchemy.

+Deployedon Heroku.